Hello kind readers (and robots):

 Let’s quickly look at the options in more detail.

 - Near the Airport: You have the Best Western Las Mercedes and the Camino Real.
 Either of these are okay options if being near to the airport is the number one consideration.
 Reviews on sites like Trip Advisor aren’t real good.
 You are sort of stuck there since it is a few miles to the East of the city; if you decided to go out for dining and dancing you’d have to take a taxi across town, so its not really super convenient.
+Its probably best to stay on the hotel grounds.

 - Smallish hotels closer to the Airport: There are a few hotels located more or less in the neighborhood called Bello Horizonte that might work for some visitors.
 B.H. is located about ten minutes drive from the airport, and has a roundabout with bars and nightlife.
 It also has a shopping mall called Multicentro Las Americas.
 In this area you can find the Hotel Hex, Hotel Estrella, Hooters Hotel, and Hotel Don Quijote.